frePPLe/frepple/doc/user-guide/model-reference/buffers.rst

                                      left only for backwards compatibility.
-New implementations and upgraded installs should use the easier modeling constructs itemsupplier, itemdistribution and operation. detectproblems   boolean           | Set this field to false to supress problem detection on this buffer.
+New implementations and upgraded installs should use the easier modeling constructs itemsupplier, itemdistribution and operation. flows            list of flow      Defines material flows consuming from or producing into this buffer. flowplans        list of flowplan  | This field is populated during an export with the plan results
-                                   | Default is true.
-flows            list of flow      Defines material flows consuming from or producing into this
-                                   buffer.
-flowplans        list of flowplan  | This field is populated during an export with the plan results